tannerwride/CSM_Activity-/README.md

 **How to know if DLC is appropriate?**

 Note that DLC will only reduce the time it takes to build your own Docker images with docker build, docker compose, or similar docker commands in a remote Docker environment.
 It does not affect the time it takes to spin up the primary Docker container.
 If you are running your pipelines in a Docker container but not building new images as part of your workflow, then you will not see any reduction in build times by implementing DLC.

+Since we have seen that this config utilizes docker compose, it is worth suggesting DLC by adding the `docker_layer_caching: true` key under the job.